microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

     </Project>
     ```

     Notice that, other than migrating the format of the file, the `TargetFramework` property has also been set to `netcore3.0`.
-The reason is that WPF applications based on the .NET Framework don't support the new SDK style and, as such, the tool has also migrated the framework to .NET Core 3.0.
+The tool has fully migrated **ContosoExpenses** project to .NET Core.

-4. Double click on the **ContosoExpenses.Data** project to notice that also this one has been migrated to the new SDK style:
+4. Double click on the **ContosoExpenses.Data** project.
+You can see that it also has been migrated to the new SDK style:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">